midori-browser/core/README.md

 * **ninja**: an internal tab, usually empty label, used for taking screenshots
 * **fortress**: user of an ancient release like 0.4.3 as found on Raspberry Pie, Debian, Ubuntu
 * **katze, sokoke, tabby**: legacy API names and coincidentally cat breeds
+* web extension: a cross-browser extension (plugin) - or in a webkit context, the multi-process api

 # Midori for Android